Is Cardinal Newman's idea of conscience 'precisely modernist'?

 Interviewer: [Laughing] ‘OK.’

-As far as I can see, in the chapter in question, Newman lays out the same doctrine of conscience which Bishop Sanborn accuses him of rejecting:
+As far as I can see, in the chapter in question, Newman lays out the same doctrine of conscience which the bishop accuses him of rejecting:

 ‘I observe that conscience is not a judgment upon any speculative truth, any abstract doctrine, but bears immediately on conduct, on something to be done or not done.